wez/wezterm/docs/config/appearance.md

-If your Operating System provides Compositing support then WezTerm is able to specify the alpha channel value for the background content, rendering the window background translucent and causing the windows/desktop behind it to show through the window.
+If your Operating System provides Compositing support then WezTerm is able to specify the alpha channel value for the background content, rendering the window background translucent (some refer to this as transparent rather than translucent) and causing the windows/desktop behind it to show through the window.

 macOS, Windows and Wayland support compositing out of the box.
 X11 may require installing or configuring a compositing window manager.
 XWayland under